Fiserv/universal-commerce/recipes/MIT.md

 # Merchant Initiated Transactions (MIT)

 Merchant initiated transactions (MIT) give merchants the ability to run recurring payments and subscriptions to sell product or services on a scheduled or unscheduled basis.
 This model allows Merchants to receive payment on time and minimize efforts for the customer.
 Merchant initiated transactions are similar to regular customer-initiated transactions, with small differences, which this guide will cover.
-To run a merchant-initiated transaction, a few indicators must added to the payload sent to uCom.
+To run a merchant-initiated transaction, a few indicators must be added to the Sale or Auth payloads sent to uCom.

 ## Initial Request